Primary Health Networks

 - to help improve the coordination of care to ensure patients receive the right care in the right place at the right time (Endnote 14).

-- variations in use between PHNs may be due to a number of reasons:
+- apparent variations in usage between PHNs may be due to a number of reasons:

-- MBS subsidised services may not be as readily available in some PHNs than others;
+- MBS subsidised services may not be as readily available in some PHNs compared with others;

-- different characteristics of people living in particular PHNs; for example, higher use of medications and lower use of services is associated with increasing age, which may be reflected in PHNs with older age profiles;
+- the characteristics of people living in particular PHNs vary, for example, higher medication and lower service use is associated with increasing age and this pattern may be reflected in PHNs with older age profiles.

-- data for PHNs with a significant proportion of population in Remote and/or Very Remote areas are not representative of services and medications use.
-Block funding of Aboriginal Medical Services and provision of drugs under options such as Section 100 of the National Health Act, 1953 may lead to a gap in MBS and PBS data in these areas;
+- data for PHNs with a significant proportion of the population in remote and/or very remote areas are not representative of the service and medication usage.
+Block funding of Aboriginal Medical Services and provision of drugs under options such as Section 100 of the National Health Act, 1953 lead to a gap in MBS and PBS data in these areas.

-- linkage rates achieved for the Mental Health Services-Census Integrated Dataset were in line with expected results, and were relatively consistent across most sub-populations, with the exception of the Northern Territory, Remote and Very Remote areas, and younger adults which had lower linkage rates (see the Explanatory for information on linkage rates).
+- the linkage rates that were achieved for the MBS and PBS datasets were in line with expected results, and were relatively consistent across most sub-populations - the exceptions were the Northern Territory, Remote, Very Remote and younger adults which had lower linkage rates (see the Explanatory Notes for information on linkage rates).